19hours/sg-statutes/Acts/Accounting Standards Act.md

 (b) to maintain investor confidence in the Singapore economy (including its capital markets).

-(2) In making and formulating accounting standards, the Council —
+(2) In making or formulating accounting standards, the Council —

 (a) shall have regard to the suitability of a proposed accounting standard for different types of entities referred to in section 8(1);